akka/akka/akka-docs/rst/general/addressing.rst

   "cluster://my-cluster/service-c"                     // clustered (Future Extension)

 Here, ``akka`` is the default remote protocol for the 2.0 release, and others are pluggable.
-The interpretation of the host & port part (i.e.
+The interpretation of the host and port part (i.e.
 ``serv.example.com:5678`` in the example) depends on the transport mechanism used, but it must abide by the URI structural rules.